eclipse-langium/langium-website/content/docs/grammar-language.md

 [QUESTION]Should we add examples of cardinalities here?
 #### Character Range
 The operator `..` is used to declare a character range.
 It is equivalent to the operator `-`in regular expression.
+It matches any character in between the left character and the right character (inclusive on both ends) depending on their UTF-16 code.

+[QUESTION] I could find where in the langium code base we parse this range.
+I assumed it would be based on String.prototype.charCodeAt() or something similar.
+Please correct if I'm wrong.

 ```
 terminal INT returns number: ('0'..'9')+;
 ```

-is equivalent to
+is equivalent to the regular expression:

 ```
 terminal INT returns number: /[0-9]+/;
 ```

-Here, INT is matched to one or more characters (by using the operand `+`) between '0' and '9' (inclusive).
+Here, INT is matched to one or more characters (by using the operand `+`, which defines a cardinality of 'one or many') between `0` and `9` (inclusive on both ends).

 #### Wildcard
 The operator `.` is used to match any character and is similar in regular expression.